 11 Key Things You Should Know About the Bloodshed in Syria

-7. What is the status of the Annan plan?
+2. What is the nature of the opposition?

 It’s been exceedingly difficult to gauge the composition, ideology and motives of the Syrian opposition, partly due to the lack of credible information coming out of Syria, but also in large part due to the diversity of movements operating under an anti-Assad banner.

 The Syrian National Council is the most well-known opposition organization, with a significant international presence and a fairly robust organizational structure (complete with a parliament, executive council, and media/PR bodies).
 The SNC also ostensibly cooperates closely with the Free Syrian Army (FSA), an umbrella term for armed anti-Assad militias.
 The other major opposition groups, including the Syrian Regional Council and the National Coordination Committee, have either failed to reach the same level of international recognition, or have explicitly rejected it.

 3. How much legitimacy does the opposition have?

 Several countries already recognize the SNC as an official representative of the Syrian people, but the council has struggled in its attempt to claim the mantle of leadership of the Syrian uprising.
 For one, no one has been able to determine the extent to which the SNC influences the course of events in Syria.
 The organization is primarily composed of expatriates, and has a number of questionable ties to autocratic governments in the Arabian Gulf.
 It has recently faced a stream of high-level resignations, amid accusations that the group is too heavily controlled by members of the Muslim Brotherhood and that its internal governance structures have been too autocratic.
 The SNC’s newly elected leader has vowed to tackle some of these problems head-on.